Fire and Desire: Post-break up

 Rose would eventually be drafted to Raw while Deville would be reinstated as assistant to Adam Pearce on SmackDown in 2021.

-Paige left WWE in July 2022 and subsequently signed with All Elite Wrestling under her real name, Saraya.
-Rose was also released from her WWE contract in December 2022.
+Paige left WWE in July 2022 and signed with All Elite Wrestling (AEW) two months later under her real name, Saraya.
+In August 2023 at All In, Saraya won the AEW Women's World Championship in her home country, making her the first woman to have won women's world championships in WWE and AEW.